-In order to fund the initial payments due under the Agreement and other expenses, the Company completed two non-brokered private placements for aggregate proceeds of \$670,000 (the "Placements") on April 3, 2014.

-The Placements are comprised of 2,221,000 units (the "Units) at \$0.05 per Unit for proceeds of \$111,050 and 11,179,000 special warrants (the "Special Warrants") for gross proceeds of \$558,950.
-Each Unit consists of one Share and one-half of one Warrant exercisable at CDN\$0.10 per share until October 3, 2015.
-Each Special Warrant will be automatically converted into a unit (a "SW Unit") for no additional consideration upon receipt of TSX-V acceptance of the Agreement on or before April 28, 2014.
-If TSX-V acceptance of the Agreement is not received, the Special Warrants will automatically be retracted and the subscription proceeds returned to the subscribers.
-The SW Units consist of one Share and one-half of one Warrant exercisable at CDN\$0.10 per share until October 3, 2015.
-The Issued Units, the SW and any shares issued on conversion of the SW or on exercise of the Warrants forming part of the Issued Units or the SW Units are subject to a hold period expiring on August 4, 2014.

-The Agreement is subject to the approval of the TSX-V.

-New Private Placement
+During the nine month period ended May 31, 2014, the Company issued:

-On April 3, 2014, the Company announced a New Private Placement offering of 6,500,000 units (the "Offered Units) at \$0.10 per Offered Unit.
-Each Unit will consist of one Share and one-half of one Warrant exercisable at CDN\$0.20 per share for three years from issue of the Units.
-The expiry date of each Warrant is subject to acceleration such that, should the volume weighted average price of the common shares of the Company exceed CDN\$0.30 for twenty consecutive trading days, the Company may notify the holder in writing that the Warrants will expire 20 trading days from receipt of such notice unless exercised by the holder before such date.
-John E. Watson, the President and CEO and a director of the Company, is purchasing 1,000,000 Offered Units.
+- i) 2,221,000 common shares at \$0.05 per unit for gross proceeds of \$111,050 from a private placement.
+Each unit consists of one common share of the Company and one-half of one warrant exercisable at \$0.10 per share until October 3, 2015.
+The units and any common shares issued on exercise of the warrants are subject to a hold period expiring August 4, 2014. - ii) 11,179,000 special warrants at \$0.05 per unit for gross proceeds of \$558,950.
+Each special warrant was automatically converted into a special warrant unit for no additional consideration upon TSX-V acceptance of the Rattlesnake Hills option agreement (Note 6).
+Each special warrant consists of one common share and one-half of one warrant exercisable at \$0.10 per share until October 3, 2015.
+The special warrant units and any common shares issued on the exercise of the special warrants are subject to a hold period expiring August 4, 2014. - iii) 6,700,000 common share at \$0.10 per unit for gross proceeds of \$670,000 from a private placement.
+Each unit consists of one common share and one-half of one warrant exercisable at \$0.20 per share until April 28, 2017.
+The expiry date of each warrant is subject to acceleration such that, should the volume weighted average of the common shares of the Company exceed \$0.30 for twenty consecutive trading days, the Company may notify the holder in writing that the warrants will expire 20 days from receipt of such notice unless exercised by the holder before such date.
+The units and any common shares issued on exercise of the warrants are subject to a hold period expiring August 29, 2014.

-The New Placement is subject to the approval of the TSX-V.